-Several GP practices in Birmingham now have Social Prescribing Link Workers who are based at the surgery.
+Several GP practices in Birmingham and Solihull now have Social Prescribing Link Workers who are based at the surgery.
 Link Workers give people time, focusing on what matters to each person, and looking at the bigger picture.
 They connect people to community groups and statutory services for practical and emotional support.
 The service is confidential and free.

 Link Workers for NSAR, Balsall Heath & Sparkhill, and Small Heath PCNs

 Abeda Begum has been a support worker for most of her working life, having worked with young care leavers, in a women’s refuge, and as a family support worker.
 Sociable and a good listener, she quickly makes people feel at ease.

 Abeda says: “I enjoy getting to know people, believing in them and encouraging them to achieve their goals.”

 Cristina Pinero Maese combines practical problemsolving skills with a caring approach.
 Working on a number of grass roots projects in Balsall Heath over the last 15 years has given her a good insight into her community and the problems people face.